SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 ### Create a table

-Tables in a Spark metastore are relational abstractions over files in the data lake. tables can be *managed* (in which case the files are managed by the metastore) or *external* (in which case the table references a file location in the data lake that you manage independently of the metastore).
+Tables in a Spark metastore are relational abstractions over files in the data lake.
+Tables can be *managed* (in which case the files are managed by the metastore) or *external* (in which case the table references a file location in the data lake that you manage independently of the metastore).

 1. Add a new code cell to the notebook, then enter and execute the following code to save the dataframe containing the sales order data as a managed table named **salesorders**.